-Training, certifying and then searching with your dog represents a significant commitment in time and energy.
-This commitment will include all of us—the trainee and the entire unit.
-Because we are a small, select, skilled and dedicated group of men, women and dogs, the size of our team places tremendous responsibility on each individual for the success of the whole.
+Training and certifying with your canine represents a significant commitment in time and energy by the entire team.
+NEK9 is a small, select, skilled and dedicated team that places tremendous responsibility on each individual for the success of the whole.
 Therefore, applicants are accepted with great care.

-30 years of experience has taught us to be selective when adding new team members because the work is hard (physically and emotionally).
-The commitment we make to each trainee and later member is for the long term, in truth this is much like a marriage.
-There is nothing about this work or how we feel about our organization that is casual.
-Though the training and searching can be fun and is certainly challenging, each of our team members takes their life saving responsibilities with utmost seriousness – that includes selection of new members.
+The commitment to each trainee is long-term and there is nothing about this work or this team that is casual.
+Though the training and searching can be fun, each member takes this life saving responsibility with utmost seriousness and that includes selection of new members.

 Once accepted as a trainee, an experienced handler will be assigned as a mentor to supervise training of the canine and handler.
 The mentor will write a review of the handler and canine’s progress every 6 months to recommend continuing or revoking trainee status.
 The trainee will be expected to meet NEK9 attendance requirements: 80% of monthly training (3rd Saturday of each month) and 60% of searches.
 The trainee will be required to keep a training log and document at least 16 hours of training per month.

 The trainee when deemed ready by their mentor will start the observation process, the first step towards certification.
 5 senior/certified handlers will observe the handler/canine and all will have to approve they are prepared for certification testing.
 Unless the handler or canine has previous SAR experience, the expectation is that it will take 1- 2 years to be certified.